replicatedhq/replicated-field-labs/instruqt/app-preflights/03-app-deployment/assignment.md

 * **In this exercise you will:**

- * Perform the app install on existing kubernetes cluster
+ * Perform the app install on existing kubernetes cluster using the kots cli
- * paste kots install command from vendor portal with --no-port-forward option at the end
- * you can just accept the generated namespace name
- * entry a password for use with the kotsadm console used in the next challenge..
+ * Check the kotsadm deployment using the kubernetes cli

 ### 1. Obtain the kots cli install command